BeatrootApp/Musical-Tags/README.md

 # Seed Tags
-A base set of tags for use across projects
+A base set of musical tags, for use across multiple projects

 We currently deal with 3 sets of tags: [Instruments](instruments.yml), [Genres](genres.yml) and [Moods](moods.yml).